Contents

 - Temp: Current temperature (always in degrees Celsius)

-- Units [Celsius/Fahrenheit]: Allows you to select the units of measurement for the display (only the display on the display, the rest is still in degrees Celsius).
+- Units [Celsius/Fahrenheit]: Allows you to select the units of measurement for the display (only the display on the display, the rest is always in degrees Celsius).

 Display Config